-Contract

-Assigned

-Managed

-Assigned

-Public

-Counsel Appointments Counsel Appointments Counsel Appointments Defender Appointments
+Assigned Counsel Appointments Contract Counsel Appointments Managed Assigned Counsel Appointments Public Defender Appointments

 Custodial Parents

 Non-Custodial Parents

 Non-Parent Conservator

 Children

 Adult Appeal

 Children Appeal

 Totals

 Column Total

 Grand Total 0

-If you are unable to follow the instructions in the IDER in Appointments reported above are based on information voucher. • nformation in the attorney fee
+If you are unable to follow the instructions in the IDER manual please check one or more of the boxes:

+□ Appointments reported above are based on information from a clerk's office and not associated with the payment information in the attorney fee voucher.

-$\hfill \square$ The financial figures are estimates or are for some other reason un ıreliable.
+The financial figures are estimates or are for some other reason unreliable.

-☐ The appointment counts are estimates or are for so me other reaso n unreliable.
+□ The appointment counts are estimates or are for some other reason unreliable.

-Notes (Please include any information needed by the C Commission/OC A related to this report.)
+Notes (Please include any information needed by the Commission/OCA related to this report.)

-Sample Attorney Detail Page Complete one for each Criminal Indigent Defense Court Report)
+Attorney Detail Page - Complete for Each Criminal Court Report